Can’t find what you’re looking for? Chances are we can order it for you.

 Menu

-Free delivery within Ireland (ROI & NI) on orders over €50
+Free delivery within Republic of Ireland on orders over €50

 A groundbreaking new history of the people at the centre of Europe, from the Second World War to todayIn 1945, Germany lay in ruins, morally and materially.
 The German people stood condemned by history, responsible for a horrifying genocide and a war of extermination.
 But by 2015 Germany looked to many to be the moral voice of Europe, welcoming almost one million refugees.